geeksforsocialchange/gfsc-v3/content/blog/2024/placecal-organiser-training-summer-2024/index.md

 ---
-title: "Do you want to make a calendar for your community that makes it easy for everyone to find out what’s going on, all in one place?"
+title: "Want to use PlaceCal in your community?"
 date: 2024-06-19
-description: We're offering training this summer for PlaceCal Organisers, giving you the opportunity to use PlaceCal in your community.
+description: Do you want to make a calendar for your community that makes it easy for everyone to find out what’s going on, all in one place?
+We're offering training this summer for a small cohort of new PlaceCal Organisers!
 author: kim, honor
 social: social.jpg
 ---